mayurchaukade18-blip/myfirstproject/README.md

 # myfirstproject
-this is my first GIThub project
+this is my first GIThub repository